aditi28-2000/HandMeDown/README.md

 13. admin login details, username = admin and Password=test.

 14. Can perform the same steps for MacOS, the project runs on both Windows or MacOS

+# Features

+1. Add your used books that needs to be sold by logging into the user portal under 'Add New Book' section from 'My Administration' item in Navbar.

+2. Upload current image of the book and set the selling price & fill all required details.

+3. Students willing to buy can either directly search for their required book or use the category select feature to scroll through all available books.

+4. Students can request books from other student who has listed it on the website and can directly message them regarding the same through the user portal.

+5. Users can view their added books and view details of the students who have requested a particular book from them under 'My Administration' section alomg with any messages from the students.

+6. Additional feature- Queries of books sent to admin will be visible to all users in case the book has not been listed on the website and a user has it, seeing the query for the book he/she can upload it for sell if they want.

+7. Admin portal is added to view and monitor all users registered, books added and admin has the functionalities to add authors, book publications , FAQs, etc to the website for users' convinience.

+# Constraints

+1. Hand-me Down runs primarily as a webpage hosted locally.
+2. All the details are stored on the host’s computer locally in the form of sql file.
+3. The webpage will validate the user’s identity before allowing them to proceed through the website.
+Since its majorly for CWRU students the user login validation is done with the Case ID.